OpenRailAssociation/technical-committee/project-handbook/technical-infrastructure.md

 ## Collaboration Suite

-We are using [Nextcloud](https://nextcloud.com/) hosted by [SpaceNet](https://www.space.net/) as a place to share files, collaborate on Kanban decks, and potentially more in the feature.
+We are using [Nextcloud](https://nextcloud.com/) hosted by [SpaceNet](https://www.space.net/) as a place to share files, collaborate on Kanban decks, and potentially more in the future.
 User management primarily happens via our own identity provider, described above.

 ## Other Services